Pancake Sorting Algorithm

 ).

-Why is this problem recursive in nature?
-For example, suppose we need to implement a function like this:
+Why does this problem have the property of recursion?
+For example, we can make a function like this:

 // cakes is a pile of pancakes, the function will sort the first n pancakes